loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 This first wave of globalization crashed to a halt early in the twentieth century.
 World War I severed many economic connections.
-During the Great Depression of the 1930s, many nations misguidedly tried to fix their own economies by reducing foreign trade with others.
-World War II further hindered international trade.
-Global flows of goods and financial capital were rebuilt only slowly after World War II.
+During the Great Depression of the 1930s, many nations misguidedly tried to fix their own economies by reducing foreign trade.
+World War II further hindered international trade, and global flows of goods and financial capital were rebuilt only slowly afterwards.
 It was not until the early 1980s that global economic forces again became as important, relative to the size of the world economy, as they were before World War I.